The Cooperative Bank of Cape Cod Charitable Foundation Trust

 We recognize the need for nonprofits to receive significant gifts from local funders.
 We consider all fully-completed applications submitted with the requested documentation, and strive to create partnerships with our local charitable organizations; however, at this time, we do not consider requests from newly formed or created non-profits.
 Please keep in mind that we receive many requests throughout the year and are unable to fund them all.
 For organizations applying for a grant from The Coop Foundation, we provide grants for the following types of requests:

 - The Coop Foundation understands that many capital campaigns are building-related.
 In order to qualify for a capital campaign building request, sufficient evidence must be provided that the mission of the organization will be jeopardized without repairs, renovations, or new construction of a building.
+We do not contribute to the preservation of historical buildings.
 The impact to the community and the people benefitting from the work of the nonprofit needs to be clearly outlined.

 - Requests should have a specific focus area and address a critical need.